D. W. Wilson: Writing career

-D. W. Wilson (David William) (born 1985) is a Canadian author born in Cranbrook, British Columbia.
-He is the author of the short story collection, Once You Break A Knuckle published under Penguin Books Ltd in Canada and Bloomsbury in the UK.
+Wilson's debut short story collection, Once You Break a Knuckle, was published in 2012 by Penguin Books in Canada and Bloomsbury in the UK.
 It had positive press from Canadian and UK media sources including CBC News, The Globe and Mail, and The Guardian.
+It was shortlisted for the 2012 Dylan Thomas Prize, awarded to authors under the age of 40.

-Wilson studied creative writing at the University of East Anglia (MA 2010; PhD 2013).
 His debut full-length novel, Ballistics, was published in spring 2013.